mril-dsilva/IPL-2025-Cricket-Data-Web-Scraper/README.md

 # IPL 2025 Match Scraper & Insights
 Scrapes IPL 2025 match data (venue, scores, winner, powerplays, fours, sixes) and creates key visualizations to understand the factors that lead each team to victory.
+See how fours, sixes, and runs in powerplay scored by IPL teams in Season 2025 relate to their wins.

 # Visualized Insights: